Cyber-Chic/nasa/README.md

 <br>

 > **📡 ARCHIVAL NOTICE // NON-ENDORSEMENT PROTOCOL**
-> *Imagery and data provided courtesy of NASA/JPL-Caltech and various open-science missions. **The Moore Signal Archive** is an independent scientific inquiry firm.
+> *Imagery and data provided courtesy of NASA/JPL-Caltech and various open-science missions. **The Moore Signal Archive LLC** is an independent scientific inquiry firm.
 Use of this data is for educational and portfolio purposes; it does not constitute or imply endorsement, sponsorship, or affiliation with NASA or the U.S. Government.*

 **SIGNAL STATUS: 🟢 NOMINAL**